Skip to main content

 extraReducers

 Conceptually, each slice reducer "owns" its slice of state.
-There's also a natural correspondance between the update logic defined inside reducers, and the action types that are generated based on those.
+There's also a natural correspondence between the update logic defined inside reducers, and the action types that are generated based on those.

 However, there are many times that a Redux slice may also need to update its own state in response to action types that were defined elsewhere in the application (such as clearing many different kinds of data when a "user logged out" action is dispatched).
 This can include action types defined by another createSlice call, actions generated by a createAsyncThunk, RTK Query endpoint matchers, or any other action.
 In addition, one of the key concepts of Redux is that many slice reducers can independently respond to the same action type.